HDrizzle/stack_machine/README.md

 2. `GOTO` - Saves the 2 execution pointer GOTO latches (each of them are 1 byte) to the program counter
 3. `GOTO-IF` - Reads the LSB of the value in the goto decider latch and does a GOTO only if it is 1, otherwise does nothing
 4. `HALT` - Stops the clock, usefull for debugging
 5. `CALL` - Effectively the same as `GOTO` but also pushes the return address (current value of program counter) onto the call stack.
 Note: The return address can be copied as-is and does not need to be incremented because it will be incremented normally after each `RETURN` instruction when it is used.
+If bit 4 is 1 this means that this call is calling the interrupt handler using the Interrupt GOTO latches.
 6. `RETURN` - The program counter will be set to the return address popped off the top of the call stack.
+If bit 4 is 1 this means that this return instruction is returning from the interrupt handler function and will allow interrupts again.
+7. `CONFIG-INT` - Configure interrupt.
+Bit 4 enables or disables interrupts.
+Interrupts are disabled on startup.

 # Bus